franzvrolijk/react-router-theme/readme.md

 #### Custom loader and action

-Feel free to use a custom loader and/or action for the given route, the only constraints are:
+Feel free to use a custom loader and/or action for the given route (just leave out the export(s) from step 2 if you do).
+The only constraints your loader and action must follow for useTheme to work are:

 - loader response must contain theme under the key `theme` (provided by `getThemeFromCookie()`)